onestardao/WFGY/TensionUniverse/BlackHole/Q008_collatz_conjecture.md

 * E_level: E1

-  * The effective state space, fixed refinement scheme, observables, mismatch metrics, tension functional, and singular set are clearly specified.
+  * The effective state space, fixed refinement scheme, observables, mismatch metrics, tension functional and singular set are clearly specified.
   * Reference profiles and weight sets are fixed at the encoding level, with rules for versioning.
   * Concrete experiment templates with falsification conditions are defined.